rozennjb/simurex2018_workshop/celliern/machine_learning/README.md

 ## Software Requirements

-As requirement, all the attendees should have a working [Anaconda 3 distribution installed in their computer](https://www.anaconda.com/download/) (python v3.7), which contains the majority of the scientific libs we are needed, as well as the following package:
+As requirements, all the attendees should have a working [Anaconda 3 distribution installed in their computer](https://www.anaconda.com/download/) (python v3.7), which contains the majority of the scientific libs we need, as well as the following packages:

 - `scikit-learn`
 - `seaborn`
 - `SALib`

-These one are available via the `conda` package manager or in command line via the anaconda prompt :
+These ones are available via the `conda` package manager or in command line via the anaconda prompt :

 ```bash
 conda install -c conda-forge scikit-learn seaborn